We are contracted with a diverse variety of carriers that offer an array of coverage.

 Whether you are a new homeowner, or just want a better understanding of your homeowner policy, here is an outline of a policy in homeowner lingo.

-Coverage B or Other Structures– This figure is 10% of your Dwelling limit and represents the coverage limit for other structures on your property (sheds, fences etc)
+This figure is 10% of your dwelling limit and represents the coverage limit for other structures on your property (sheds, fences, etc.)

-Coverage C or Personal Property– This figures is 70% of your Dwelling limit and represents the maximum amount you could collect to cover your personal property (furniture, clothing, electronics etc) if a covered loss were to occur.
+This figure is 70% of your dwelling limit and represents the maximum amount you could collect to cover your personal property (furniture, clothing, electronics, etc.) if a covered loss were to occur.

-Coverage D or Loss of Use– This figure represents the maximum amount you could collect to help with displacement services (hotel fees, food etc) if your home is deemed unlivable due to a covered loss.
+This figure represents the maximum amount you could collect to help with displacement services (hotel fees, food, etc.) if your home is deemed unlivable due to a covered loss.

-Coverage E or Medical Payments– This figures represents the maximum amount that would be paid for a ‘No Fault’ injury claim if someone were to be injured on your property.
+This figure represents the maximum amount that would be paid for a ‘No Fault’ injury claim if someone were to be injured on your property.
 The ‘No Fault’ part means that this coverage will pay regardless of whether the homeowners’ negligence contributed to the incident.

-Call Hometown Insurance Center today…together we’ll review what YOUR needs are based on your circumstances.
+Contact Hometown Insurance Center today!
+Together we’ll review what YOUR needs are based on your circumstances.